researchart/all/SEresearchReuseManifesto.md

 ## Some Theory

 For years, software engineering research has lamented the lack of repeated results.
 Yet the art of software engineering continues to evolve.
 Today we can build bigger software systems, used by more people, that run on more computers, than ever before.
 Why?
 How?
+We must be doing something right, even if we are not achieving the goal of repeatable results.

 Perhaps we have misunderstood _repeatable_, at least in the context of software.